 Answers to these questions will vary and will involve some inferential thinking as they make connections between the story and their own lives.
 Students will have different answers because there are many important parts to any story, and listeners will have different ideas about what is important to them as individuals.
-For example, some students may think the most important part is when the chicken first learns to talk because that is so unusual.
-Others may think that the most important moment is when the chicken said the world would swallow everyone up, because that was what made everyone run away.
-Still other students may think the most important part of the story is when the chicken told everyone how silly they were for listening to him because that was a turning point in the story.
+For example, some students may think the boy's recognizing that the "animal" was really just a watermelon is the most important because they identify with the boy in this situation.
+Others may think the important part is when the boy teaches the villagers how to grow watermelons, and so on.
 There are no wrong answers.
 What the students choose is not as important as the discussion they have about their ideas.

-6. After students have thought for a minute or two, have them form pairs or groups of three and tell each other what they think the most important part of the story is to them.
+- 6. After students have thought for a minute or two, have them form pairs or groups of three and tell each other what they think the most important part of the story is to them.
 Through discussion, they will learn to interact with one another and discuss different points of view.
 Allow 3-5 minutes for these discussions.
 You may want to walk around and listen in on the conversations the students are having with their partners.
-You do not need to respond to their ideas; just listening and nodding approval is enough.

-7. Next, call on several students to tell the whole class what they think is most important in the story.
-Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important.
-8. Praise students for listening attentively, for remembering so much of the story, and for thinking about what was most important to them about the story.
-Tell them you will be reading the story again soon and will be discussing it again.

-9. Invite students to again go through the book and name the things that are pictured in the illustrations, as you did the day before (Day 1, Step 8).
+You do not need to respond to their ideas; just listening and nodding approval is enough. - 7.
+Next, call on several students to tell the whole class what they think is most important in the story.
+Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important. - 8.
+Praise students for listening attentively, for remembering so much of the story, and for thinking about what was most important to them about the story.
+Tell them you will be reading the story again soon and will be discussing it again. - 9.
+Invite students to again go through the book and name the things that are pictured in the illustrations, as you did the day before (Day 1, Step 7).
 This time, write what the students name on the board so that they can see the words represented.
 After you have 5-10 words on the list, say each one and point to it while students watch so that they can associate the oral word with its written form.
 If possible, leave the words on the board for use on Day 3.